Access Keys:

 • To develop aural perception and imagination

-• To enable pupils to experience enjoyment and satisfaction through participation in both ensemble and individual music making activities
+• To enable pupils to experience enjoyment and satisfaction through participation in both ensemble and individual music-making activities

 • To develop social skills, decision making and self-confidence in the pupils